ShahoFarivar/Python-Projects/README.md

 # Python-Projects
-my journey with captain Py!
+My journey with captain Py!

 I left some of my codes in python here for history, some are game and others are challanges.